zulip/zulip/docs/contributing/code-reviewing.md

 Once you've received a review and resolved any feedback, it's critical to update the GitHub thread to reflect that.
 Best practices are to:

-* Make sure that CI passes and the PR is rebased onto recent master.
+* Make sure that CI passes and the PR is rebased onto recent main.
 * Post comments on each feedback thread explaining at least how you resolved the feedback, as well as any other useful information (problems encountered, reasoning for why you picked one of several